 Parents of children wishing to join the school after the initial allocation date should contact the Admissions Team at Buckinghamshire Council.
 If there are no places available the Admissions team at Buckinghamshire Council will help you find an alternative school for your child.

 Towards the end of the term before admission to the Early Years or Foundation Stage classes, parents are invited to a meeting at the school.
 During this meeting there is an opportunity to:

 Find out about school routines and procedures

 Find out how you can help your child

 Purchase school uniform

-Children joining us directly into a reception class are also invited to one of these induction meetings and have the opportunity to visit their new classroom and meet their teacher.
+Children joining us directly into a reception class will have several opportunities to visit their new classroom and meet their teacher.